 In the United States, tabbouleh has become the Middle Eastern salad, which is pretty understandable, since it's so delicious, colorful, and goes with just about anything.
-But if you haven't tried fattoushie (more usually known as fattoush in Arabic), you'd better make room on your plate for one more Middle Eastern salad, because you're going to need it!
+But if you haven't tried fattoush, you'd better make room on your plate for one more Middle Eastern salad, because you're going to need it!

 Last week, I posted about sumac, the tangy, wine-red spice that adds acidity and color to anything it's dusted over.
 While it's sometimes possible to replace sumac with lemon juice, there are certain dishes that absolutely require it.
 Fattoush is one such dish.
 It's the perfect salad to highlight the unique flavor of sumac.
 With so many different herbs and veggies, there is a gestalt of flavors, textures, and colors, but the sumac is always in the foreground of every bite.

 In addition to its bright sumac flavor, you can't have fattoush without a heap of crunchy, shattered shards of pita.
 When combined at the last moment, everything melds together perfectly, and the lemon and tomato juices soften the dry, brittle pita chips to just the right consistency, like really good croutons or panzanella.
 When it all gets tossed together, crunchy, soft, tangy, and plain all meet in the middle in one perfect moment, like the second you put hot fudge on cold ice cream.